 And then, if you go into court and show, I have cooperated.
 I have been co-parenting with this person since we separated, I am well qualified to encourage a relationship with my child or children with their mother, and if she has not cooperated or she has undermined that process, then it’s time to fight.

 I’m a trial lawyer, I love to fight, I love to argue, and then it’s time, and I am well qualified to do that.
 But it’s very important that a good lawyer helps you know the difference and helps you know that timing is very important.
-So if you have any questions about this or you ever need a Tulsa Child Custody Attorney for Men or a Tulsa Child Support Attorney For Men please contact dads.law.
+So for help with this or if you have any other questions about what it’s like to be in a custody case, please feel free to contact the Oklahoma father’s rights attorney or the Oklahoma Child Custody Attorney for Men at Dads.Law.